grafana/k6-learn/Modules/Adding checks to your script.md

 Which of the following can you use a check to verify?

-A: Whether the response time of the request was greater than 1 s
+A: Whether the 95th percentage response time of the request was greater than 1 s
 B: The size of the response body returned
 C: The error rate of the test

-Answer: B

 ### Question 2